sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-product-status.md

 The Controller connects to Agent instances.
 In a Controller Cluster its members hold bi-directional connections.

 - Component Status
-  - The Component Status is indicated from the color of the tile in the left upper corner of the Controller rectangle.
+  - The Component Status is indicated from the color of the tile in the upper-left corner of the Controller rectangle.
   - **Tile in Green Color** indicates a healthy Controller instance.
   - **Tile in Yellow Color** indicates a running, unhealthy Controller instance, for example in case that coupling failed in a cluster.
   - **Tile in Red Color** indicates an *unknown* status.